 Norway is a top travel spot for watching the Northern Lights, hiking and skiing.
-But the capital Oslo is good for a few days stop.
+But the capital Oslo is also good for a few days stop.

 If you want to travel deeper into Norway’s largest city, bring this book with you on the trip: “Hunger” by Norwegian author Knut Hamsun from 1890.
 So book a flight to Oslo and sink into Norwegian despair – just like a local did 100 years ago.